 - you have not yet received Praxis funding (Exception: Students applying for Praxis Plus in support of a concentration)

-- you are not receiving any payment from the organization or through Smith College.
+- you are not receiving any payment from the organization or through other Smith College funding.

-Note: Students who withdraw from the college at any point after receiving a Praxis grant and before the start of the fall semester will be charged the full amount of the grant.
+Note: Students who withdraw from the college at any point after receiving a Praxis grant and before the start of the following semester will be charged the full amount of the grant